 As part of the museum’s summer activities, there will be Duplo LEGO available every day to make your own suffragette or a model city of Manchester, and Busy Bee explorer packs filled with challenges to take younger visitors around the museum and find Hope.

 Family Friendly display, suitable for all ages

 Part of PHM’s year long programme exploring the past, present and future of protest, marking 200 years since the Peterloo Massacre; a major event in Manchester’s history, and a defining moment for Britain’s democracy.

-Peterloo to the Pankhursts is a new free online course from People’s History Museum and Royal Holloway, University of London.
+Peterloo to the Pankhursts is a new free-to-join online course from People’s History Museum and Royal Holloway, University of London.

 Exploring the history of radicalism and reform in the 19th century, the course will uncover a century long struggle for rights and representation, from the Peterloo Massacre 200 years ago to the first women winning the right to vote in Britain.

 Supported by the History of Parliament Trust, Parliamentary Archives and The National Archives, Peterloo to the Pankhursts will offer learners the chance to see original artefacts and documents, some re-discovered in the making of the course; watch compelling historical testimony and speeches, some dramatised for the first time; and explore our democratic heritage with expert guidance from historians, archivists and curators.